 Effectiveness of Stings

 Because of legal requirements, stings aren’t as successful as we might hope.
-That is because clerks quickly learn how to avoid a sting.
+That’s because clerks quickly learn how to avoid a sting.
 At the same time, under age purchasers learn how to prove to clerks that they are not part of a sting.

 So an underage buyer need only make an excuse for not having one.
 Or even present his or her own I.D.
 Then the clerk knows that the sale can safely be made.
-That is because the purchaser isn’t involved in a sting.
+That’s because the purchaser isn’t involved in a sting.

 Some police are even guilty of illegal stings.
 For example, they may allow the under age person to persist.